• Skip to primary navigation

 Various types of sushi on different wooden boards.

-Not only is homemade sushi much cheaper to make at home, but it is totally customisable, so you can add all your favourite ingredients and make it a different way every time.
-Although homemade sushi will never be NYC restaurant quality, it is fun to make and it will satisfy that sushi fix.
+Not only is making sushi yourself much cheaper, but it is totally customisable, so you can add all your favourite ingredients and make it a different way every time.
+Although it will never be NYC restaurant quality, it is fun to make and it will satisfy that sushi fix.

 Jump to: